 4. Click Run to start converting VFR to CFR.

 If your video is dropped successfully into the media bin but no video in the timeline, you can try the following two fixes.

 Source patching decides which track to appear in the timeline.
 If the video track is not turned on, it will lead to Premiere Pro not importing video only audio.
 Just make sure both V1 and A1 are turned on (highlighted in blue) to the left of the timeline and see if it works.

 Here is one last approach… Right-click your video and select New Sequence From Clip.
 If you see both audio and video tracks appear, copy and paste the full clip to your main timeline and work from there.

 Why is Premiere Pro only importing audio?
 I guess now you had the answer and the solutions.
-I hope the methods mentioned here have helped solved your Premiere Pro only importing audio problem.
+I hope the methods mentioned here have helped solve your Premiere Pro only importing audio problem.
 But if none of the above solutions do the trick, call Adobe support for more help.

 That’s all for now.
 Thanks for reading.